saurbre8/Egothare/docs/Core Realms/Circles Below.md

-The **Circles Below** are the collection of lower realms where many of the Forgotten Gods, those who fought the most passionately during the uprising, were banished.
+The **Circles Below** are the collection of lower realms where many of the [[Forgotten Gods]], those who fought the most passionately during the uprising, were banished.

 ----